-Jewellery - of any description may not be worn in school, including earrings and other piercings.
+Jewellery of any description may not be worn in school, including earrings and other piercings.
 Stretchers should not be worn even in holiday time as the holes they produce will be an obvious health and safety issue when in school.
 Watches may be worn.

-Hair styles- Extremes/unconventional hairstyles including unnatural colours and extreme differences between lengths are not permitted, no tram marks and nothing less than a No 2 haircut is permissible.
+Hair styles- Extreme/unconventional hairstyles, including unnatural colours and extreme differences between lengths, are not permitted - no tram marks and nothing less than a No 2 haircut is permissible.

-The Principal will be the final arbiter of what counts as 'extreme': Students will be reminded regularly during assemblies.
+The Principal will be the final arbiter of what counts as 'extreme': students will be reminded regularly during assemblies.

 Make up - No make-up, tinting of eye brows and eye lashes is not allowed.
-False nails or nail varnish should not be worn, students will be asked to remove them.
+False nails, false eyelashes and nail varnish should not be worn - students will be asked to remove them.